quii/go-specs-greet/README.md

 > In [software engineering](https://en.wikipedia.org/wiki/Software_engineering), the **adapter pattern** is a [software design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) (also known as [wrapper](https://en.wikipedia.org/wiki/Wrapper_function), an alternative naming shared with the [decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern)) that allows the [interface](https://en.wikipedia.org/wiki/Interface_(computer_science)) of an existing [class](https://en.wikipedia.org/wiki/Class_(computer_science)) to be used as another interface.[[1\]](https://en.wikipedia.org/wiki/Adapter_pattern#cite_note-HeadFirst-1) It is often used to make existing classes work with others without modifying their [source code](https://en.wikipedia.org/wiki/Source_code).

 This is a lot of fancy words, for something that is quite simple.
 Which is often the case with design patterns, which is why people tend to roll their eyes at them.
 The value of design patterns is not specific implementations, but a language to describe certain solutions to common problems engineers face.
 If you have a team that has a shared vocabulary, it reduces the friction in communication.

+Adapters allow you to "adapt" things to fit into other parts of your system.

 Add this code in `greet.go`